Chapter 6 : Year 1: Hogsmeade

 “This is his little sister,” Neville explained.

 “But she’s about as pleasant as Cormac,” Dean added.
-“She can drive the entire team mad before Madame Hooch has even thrown the Quaffle in the air.”
+“She can drive half the team mad before Madame Hooch has even thrown the Quaffle in the air.”

 “Yes,” Ginny answered.
 “And unfortunately a very good one.
 So I can’t have her replaced.”